hitfactory/woocommerce-trxservices/readme.txt

 Accept payments from major credit cards on your WooCommerce website with Transaction Services (TrxServices).

-Currently supports the following types of transactions:
+The plugin currently supports the following types of transactions:

 * Credit Sale
 * Credit Return